damaratix/sans-holiday-hack-2021/sources/prechallenge5.md

 <br/>actually, you do not need anything else to solve this challenge ;)
 <br/>
 <br/>
-let's take note of our IPV6 so we can esclude it from the network scan we will do in few moments
+let's take note of our IPV6 so we can esclude it from the network scan we will do in a few moments
 ![ip1](images/ipv6-1.png)
 <br/>
 We are fe80::42:c0ff:fea8:a003%eth0.